-Since she taught me 4 subjects during my Accounting degree, I was confident that she knew my strengths and weaknesses.
+Since she taught me four subjects during my accounting degree, I was confident that she knew my strengths and weaknesses.

 I personally found it very interesting as it required a lot of reading, researching, and application.

-I did my due diligence thereafter on all the available sub-divisions of tax departments available primarily in a Big 4 firms.
+I did my due diligence thereafter on all the available sub-divisions of tax departments available primarily in the Big 4 firms.

-I also searched for international job opportunities in the Transfer Pricing market, just to be sure that I had career opportunities waiting for me when I travel abroad.
+I also searched for international job opportunities in the transfer pricing market, just to be sure that I had career opportunities waiting for me when I travelled abroad.

 Why I moved from Malaysia to the Middle East

-I needed a change of environment, and partly because I so much craved to get an international job opportunity in Transfer Pricing.
+I needed a change of scenery, partly because I was desperate for an international job in transfer pricing.

-Also, I needed to be more financially stable, and I knew that pursuing a Transfer Pricing career abroad will provide better financial incentives.
+Also, I needed to be more financially secure, and I knew that pursuing a transfer pricing career in another country would provide better financial incentives.

-Everyone had been encouraging to move to the Middle East mainly because one is able to save a lot more in the middle east because of the non-taxable income (saving up the same amount in Malaysia would take me years).
+Everyone had been encouraging me to move to the Middle East, mainly because one is able to save a lot more in the Middle East because of the non-taxable income (saving up the same amount in Malaysia would take me years).

-Luckily, I secured an employment with PwC Middle East in Qatar.
+Luckily, I secured employment with PwC Middle East in Qatar.

-The first thing I did was to update my CV and make an introductory point that I am open to pursuing opportunities for exposure in different jurisdictions and working cultures.
+The first thing I did was update my CV and make the introductory point that I am open to pursuing opportunities for exposure in different jurisdictions and working cultures.